 Learn About Niemann-Pick Type C

-Niemann-Pick Type C (NPC) is a fatal genetic disorder mostly affecting children, approximately 1:100,000 births.
-There is no cure.
-It's commonly referred to as "Childhood Alzheimer's"
+Niemann-Pick Type C (NPC) is a fatal, genetic disorder affecting children and adults, approximately 1:100,000 births.
+There are no FDA approved treatments.
+It's commonly referred to as "Childhood Alzheimer's".

 How do you get NPC?